Fructose Malabsorption: The Only Guide You Need

 What are the Symptoms of Fructose Malabsorption

 The symptoms of fructose malabsorption are actually similar to those of lactose intolerance, food allergies and irritable bowel syndrome.
-Common symptoms observed immediately after consumption of fructose-rich foods are:
+There are both long term and short term effects of Fructose Malabsorption.
+Common symptoms observed after consumption of fructose-rich foods are:

 - Osteopenia or osteoporosis, caused due to high fructose levels in the diet.